Under New Hampshire law, provisions relating to regulation of veterinarians are provided under RSA 332-A:1 through RSA 332-B:19.

 The New Hampshire board of veterinary medicine consists of seven members, out of which five members are to be veterinarians.
 There should be one public member and one state veterinarian.
 The members, other than the state veterinarian, are appointed by the governor for a term of five years, and until a successor is appointed.
 No appointed member can be appointed to two consecutive five-year terms[i].

 The board is empowered to determine the qualifications of applicants for a license to practice veterinary medicine.
 Further, the board is authorized to issue, renew, deny, suspend, revoke licenses and temporary permits or otherwise discipline licensed veterinarians.
 The board may also establish fees for examination, licenses and renewal of licenses, including late fees, and for transcribing and transferring records.
 The board also conducts investigations and hearings[ii].

 Any person desiring a license to practice veterinary medicine in New Hampshire should be 18 years of age or more, a graduate of an accredited school of veterinary medicine or other veterinary school acceptable to the board, or the holder of an ECFVG certificate and a person of good professional character.
 The written application must be accompanied by the requisite fee[iii].
 However, the following classes of persons are exempted from licensure requirement[iv]:

 - An employee of the federal, state, or local government performing official duties.

-- A regular student in a veterinary school working under the direct supervision of a licensed veterinarian.
+- A person who is a regular student in a veterinary school working under the direct supervision of a licensed veterinarian.

-- A veterinarian regularly licensed in another state consulting with a licensed veterinarian in New Hampshire.
+- A veterinarian regularly licensed in another state consulting with a licensed veterinarian in this state.

 - A member of the faculty of a veterinary school performing regular functions, or a person lecturing, or giving instructions or demonstrations at a veterinary school or in connection with a continuing education course or seminar.